Conformally flat factorization homology in Ind-Hilbert spaces and Conformal field theory

+for any $n \geq 1$, $\iota \in \mathrm{Hom}_{\Embc}(\sqcup_n \overline{\bD},\overline{M})$ and $a_1,\dots,a_{n-1} \in A$.
+By continuity of the state, $N(\chi_M)$ is a closed ideal.
+Hence, if $A$ is simple then any non-zero continuous state on a conformally flat manifold has trivial radical (Proposition \ref{prop_null_ideal}).
 Among the states of $A$ on $\overline{\bD}$ there is a distinguished one, called the \emph{vacuum expectation value} in physics.
 Under additional assumptions to be stated later, simplicity of $A$ can be determined by the triviality of the radical of the vacuum expectation value (Proposition \ref{prop_criterion_simple}).
-This can be regarded as an analogue of Cartan's criterion for Lie algebras.

 Here we explain why we choose the unit disk as the local geometric model.
-In topological quantum field theory, unitarity can be incorporated by equipping the cobordism category with a dagger structure \cite{Atiyah,Steh2}.
-In our setting, it is natural not only to take the target category to be $\Ind \Hilb$, but also to impose additional positivity conditions.
+In topological field theory, unitarity can be incorporated by equipping the cobordism category with a dagger structure \cite{Atiyah,Steh2}.
+In our setting, it is natural not only to take the target category to be $\Ind$, but also to impose additional positivity conditions.

 In Euclidean QFT, the natural notion of positivity is Osterwalder--Schrader reflection positivity \cite{OS1,OS2}, which is defined by choosing an involution of $\R^d$,